Old pals Milan and Finucci relishing Forth derby battle

 “Hockey is a small world’ he said.
 “You go on eliteprospects and you see guys you have skated with and see how they have done.

 “It’s good we have made it to where we want to be.

 “It’s funny when you go up against a former team-mate after all these years – you were in the same dressing-room years ago.
 Now you are up against them.”

-This weekend, both will be chasing a win for the same reason – to make the play-offs.
+On Sunday, both will be chasing a win for the same reason – to make the play-offs.

 Flyers are on course for the post-season championships, but still need to clinch their spot mathematically, while Caps are mounting a sustained push to get off the bottom of the table and find a top eight spot.

 Add in the long-standing rivalry between the clubs – a history which can be traced back to the 1950s, and which remains one of the greatest in British ice hockey – and the stage is set for an intriguing game in Kirkcaldy on Saturday night.

 “Being here for a year you start to understand it (the rivalry) a bit more.
 Some guys weren’t sure.